MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/planner-for-admins.md

 - Tasks in Todo and Outlook are stored in Exchange.
 - Plans and their included tasks are stored in Azure.
-- Attachments to tasks are stored in the SharePoint location of the group.
+- Attachments on Planner tasks are stored in the SharePoint location of the group.
 - Projects and their included tasks are stored in Dataverse.

 Note: For details about the support for advanced compliance capabilities such as eDiscovery and Auditing across these different services, refer to the documentation for Microsoft Purview.